NickPantuso/RaceShop/README.md

 * Improved code organization
 * A few CSS and Javascript elements

-# What can be improved?
-* The CSS in the RaceShop Products page is awkward.
-Image cells are too big and text cells are too small/crunched.
-* The website feels empty; pages could be combined, or more content could be added.
-* The website is difficult to use on tiny screens, such as iPhones.

 Note: Google or other browsers may tell you the site is deceptive or dangerous, it's not.